~50%

 Scope deliberately limited: Process mining is only suited to high-volume, highly automated processes.
 Not every banking process benefits – expectation management vis-à-vis the board is critical.

 Data quality as a precondition: The greatest initial challenge is identifying, collecting and cleansing event log data.
 Business unit owners must be actively involved.
+The average Centre of Excellence (CoE) comprises 15 full-time employees (Deloitte).

 Define a clear use case: Whether process transparency, optimisation, monitoring or compliance – the purpose must be clear before the start and supported by stakeholders.

 Actually implement the optimisation: The value from process mining is only realised through the implementation of identified measures.
 Mining alone does not generate ROI.
+Prof. van der Aalst warns in his arXiv paper against "post-mortem analysis" without real-time actionability.

 Scale in stages: Successful institutions start with a single process or sub-process and then systematically scale to further domains.
+Implementations not infrequently take 12 to 24 months.

 Celonis platform evolution · 2011–2026